 The truth is that there is no “right” path.
-My only advice would be to pick a path that works for you and stay on it.
+My only advice would be to pick a path that works for you and try to stay on it.
+This may be easier said than done, as trial and error is need to find what works for you.
+However, once you start to see some progress, stick with that route/method.
+Develop it.
+Shape it to make it your own.
 Think of the stock market like a city, with you on the south side, and your destination on the north.
 The fastest way to your destination is a straight path, not making left and right turns everywhere.
 Don’t take unnecessary detours that only hinder your progress.
 If you want to start trading with confidence, find your “niche” or strategy that works well for you, and progress towards mastering it.

 I’ve reached out to several traders in the trading community to get their insight on what methods they utilized to gain confidence in their trading.
 I received numerous detailed responses that are much appreciated.
 Some of the response that stuck out were: